oracle/odpi/doc/src/functions/dpiStmt.rst

     **arraySize** [IN] -- the number of rows which should be fetched each time more rows need to be fetched from the database.

+.. function:: int dpiStmt_setOciAttr(dpiStmt* stmt, uint32_t attribute, \
+        void* value, uint32_t valueLength)

+    Sets the value of an OCI attribute.
+This is intended solely for testing attributes that are not otherwise supported by ODPI-C and should not be used for any other purpose.
+Use only as directed by Oracle.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **stmt** [IN] -- a reference to the statement on which the OCI attribute is to be set.
+If the reference is NULL or invalid an error is returned.

+    **attribute** [IN] -- the attribute to set.

+    **value** [IN] -- a pointer to the data which is to be set.

+    **valueLength** [IN] -- the length of the data which is to be set.

 .. function:: int dpiStmt_setPrefetchRows(dpiStmt* stmt, uint32_t numRows)